James H. Fullard Nature Reserve

 About James H. Fullard Nature Reserve:

-When J.H Fullard (aka Sugarbush Island) was threatened by development the supporters of the Rideau Waterway Land Trust rallied together and, after a successful community fundraising drive, enabled the Trust to purchase this special place in October 2010.
+When the opportunity to acquire Sugarbush Island arose, supporters of the Rideau Waterway Land Trust rallied together.
+After a successful community fundraising drive, RWLT purchased this special place in October 2010.

 This 26 acre island is located near Chaffey’s Locks in Lake Opinicon.
 Sugarbush Island is an integral part of the 385 acre wetland complex known as the Murphy’s Bay Wetland Complex, a Provincially Significant Wetland (PSW) and Ministry of Natural Resources Fish Sanctuary.
 Sugarbush Island, widely regarded as one of the best natural areas in the Rideau Corridor and one of its top botanical sites, is a precious remnant of the region’s original natural landscapes.